sirodoht/torchandzen/content/blog/why-zen.md

 Yet can we escape stress?

 This is where our quest starts.
 We are looking for something, maybe it's a theory or philosophy, maybe a practice — whatever it is, our goal is to find a way to build software in calmness.

-One of the most seminal books in the West on Zen Buddhism is _Zen Mind, Beginner's Mind_, by Shunryū Suzuki, the founder of the San Francisco Zen Centre and of Tassajara Zen Mountain Center, the first Zen Buddhist monastery in the West.
-While reading this book, in addition to calmness and peace, I identified many ideas and practices — more than I imagined — that I already know they are conducive to high quality software making.
+One of the seminal books of Zen Buddhism in the West is _Zen Mind, Beginner's Mind_, by Shunryū Suzuki, the founder of San Francisco Zen Centre and of Tassajara Zen Mountain Center, the first Zen Buddhist monastery in the West.
+While reading this book, in addition to calmness and peace, I identified many ideas and practices — more than I imagined — that I already know are conducive to high quality software making.

 > "In the beginner's mind there are many possibilities, in the expert's mind